alex-orkuma/cybercog/content/post/build-and-host-a-blog-or-website-for-free-without-any-coding-skills-in-50-mins.md

   ## Customizing the site.

   - First navigate to theme, beautifulhugo, exampleSite and then content folder.
-Copy the post and the page folder from content and pate it in the content folder of your main site.
+Copy the post and the page folder from content and paste it in the content folder of your main site.
   - Copy the config.toml file from the exampleSite folder and replace it with the one in your main site folder. in my case my main site folder is sadaxx.

     ### Modifying the Config file